 Where to stay

 With limited time to explore Oslo it makes sense to find accommodation as close to the town centre as possible.
-Anywhere around Karl Johans Gate is a good choice for easy access to public transport, shops, bars and restarants.
-The harbour is a convenient five minute walk away and is the starting point for cruises and ferries to the Oslofjorden islands and beyond.
+Anywhere around Karl Johans Gate is a good choice for easy access to public transport, shops, bars and restaurants.
+It’s also at a convenient five minute walk from the harbour which is the starting point of cruises and ferries rides to the Oslofjorden islands and beyond.
 Options for accommodation around Johannes Gate include pricy hotels, affordable Air B&Bs and cheaper “Pensjonat” guest houses.
-Unfortunately there are youth hostels available as of 2018.
+Unfortunately I found no youth hostels available as of 2018.

-I stayed at the mid tier Bondeheimen Hotel based mostly on the encouraging reviews I read about the breakfast buffet served here in the mornings.
+I chose to stay at the mid tier Bondeheimen Hotel based mostly on the encouraging reviews I read about the breakfast buffet served here in the mornings.
 I was not disappointed.
 My room was clean, with underfloor heating, quiet and comfortable.
 The hotel’s location was great, the service friendly and of course breakfast totally to my satisfaction.

 What not to miss

 Gustav Vigeland is perhaps Norway’s most prominent artist of recent times.
 Known as an exceptionally prolific sculptor Vigeland is also responsible for the design of the Nobel peace prize medal which has remained unchanged since it was first minted in 1902.

 Frogner Park is an open air display of some of Vigeland’s work.
 It’s free, always open, well maintained and can be reached easily by metro or tram from the town centre.